 In summer, smoke may occur from the wildfires that are a natural component of the taiga ecosystem of Interior Alaska.
 If the wildfire is very close and/or large to where you stay, canoe or hike, air pollution may be very large for natural reasons!
-However, far away from the wildfires and in years with weak fire seasons, remote Interior Alaska has very pristine air, and is vacation for the lungs.
+However, far away from the wildfires, and in years with weak fire seasons, air quality in remote Alaska is very pristine air, and is vacation for the lungs.

 Take-home message: Wildfires are natural events that may pollute the otherwise pristine air of remote Interior Alaska.
 The settlements and cities may be local pollution hot spots in winter and/or under inversion conditions.

 I wore the outfit shown in the photos above to a work diner the other day.
 I centered the outfit around the brown and orange hues of the scarf that was a conseignment store find for $20 some years ago.
 The belt breaks the upper part of the outfit in two and serves to create a waist on my boyish body.
 Highlighting the waist is needed as the wearing boot toppers visually shorten the legs.
 Together, the proportions look just right.